trbngr/react-router-breadcrumb-generator/README.md

 # react-router Breadcrumb Generator
 Creates breadcrumb objects from the current route.

-This library doesn't not render anything.
+This library does not render anything.
 It simply returns objects that you can render yourself.

 #Installation
 `npm i --save react-router-breadcrumb-generator`